hohuyhoanghwr/berlin-traffic-dashboard/README.md

 ---

 ## 🚦 Project Overview
 BerliFlow bridges the gap between Berlin’s fragmented traffic data sources and the need for actionable, accessible urban mobility insights.
-By integrating Berlin’s traffic APIs, OpenStreetMap geodata, and modern big data principles, we provide a user-friendly dashboard that transforms complex traffic data into meaningful visualizations.
+By integrating Berlin’s open-source traffic measurements, OpenStreetMap geodata, and a lightweight Streamlit app, we provide a user-friendly dashboard that transforms complex traffic data into meaningful visualizations.

 **Key Technologies:**
 - **MongoDB** (optimized for JSON / GeoJSON and geospatial queries)